jamespmernin/Trivia/README.md

 - _After logging in, a home page that lets you start a round of trivia._
 - _The trivia game consists of twenty questions that get cycled through, while a running score keeps track of questions answered correctly._
 - _A separate leaderboard component that shows high scores earned._
+- _Full CRUD funcionality for leaderboard scores and user accounts._

 <br>